redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 - Record the names and MACs of their L3 network NIC to be used for the inventory.
 - Choose the control-plane NICs, the L2 NIC interface.
 - Record the interface names and MACs of the chosen control-plane interfaces.
+- The correct DNS needs to be changed in `ansible/vars/lab.yml`.
+Otherwise some tasks, e.g., pulling images from quay.io when `jetlag` has already touched `/etc/resolv.conf`, will fail.
-- Make sure you have root access to the bms, i.e., idrac for Dell.
-In the example below the bmc_user and bmc_password are set to root and password.
+- Make sure you have root access to the bmc, i.e., idrac for Dell.
+In the example below, the *bmc_user* and *bmc_password* are set to root and password.

-Now, copy the inventory file and edit it with the above info manually for your lab:
+Now, copy the inventory file and edit it with the above info manually from your lab:

 ```
 # Create inventory playbook will generate this for you much easier